michellejanosi/100-days-of-code/log.md

 ### Day 8: December 1, Tuesday ❄️
 ##### *Python Basics*

 **Today's Progress**: Continuing with for and while loops, if/else statements, lists, strings, range, and modules.
+Learned functions with inputs (arguments and parameters).

 **Thoughts:** Adding additonal features to the hangman game including the hangman itself.